 Click the Configure

 Talend Data Catalog does not use any Azure AD API to read the group assignments.
 All information about the user is extracted from the standard SAML response from AD FS, an IdP sits on top of the AD.
 If the user has created an attribute mapping for the Groups attribute and mapped group mappings from the external groups to the local groups, the external user will be automatically assigned a local group upon login.

 In the Connection tab, fill in the

-required information to link Talend Cloud Data Catalog to your identity provider.
+required information to link Talend Data Catalog to your identity provider.

-Talend Cloud Data Catalog sends a SAML authentication request to the identity provider SSO service using the HTTP-Redirect Binding.Note: As Talend Cloud Data Catalog does not have the private key of the identity provider, the SAML authentication request sent by Talend Cloud Data Catalog is neither signed nor encrypted.
-Since the request usually does not contain much private data, there is little need to encrypt the SAML request.
+Talend Data Catalog sends a SAML authentication request to the identity provider SSO service using the HTTP-Redirect Binding.Note: As Talend Data Catalog does not have the private key of the identity provider, the SAML authentication request sent by Talend Data Catalog can be signed but not encrypted.
+Talend Data Catalog uses the private key and X509 certificate of the service provider to sign the SAML authentication request.

-The identity provider returns the SAML response to a Talend Cloud Data Catalog assertion consumer service using the HTTP-POST Binding.Note: As Talend Cloud Data Catalog does not have the private key of the identity provider, the SAML assertion received by Talend Cloud Data Catalog can be signed but not encrypted.
+The identity provider returns the SAML response to a Talend Data Catalog assertion consumer service using the HTTP-POST Binding.Note: As Talend Data Catalog does not have the private key of the identity provider, the SAML assertion received by Talend Data Catalog can be signed but not encrypted.

 Single Sign On URL